jcchavezs/cmb2-taxonomy/README.md

 **License URI:**       [http://www.gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html)

 ## Description
-CMB2 Taxonomy will create metaboxes and forms with custom fields for your taxonomies using the [CMB2](https://github.com/WebDevStudios/CMB2) API.
+CMB2 Taxonomy will create metaboxes and forms with custom fields for your taxonomies using the [CMB2](https://github.com/WebDevStudios/CMB2) API (and yes, it will blow your mind too).

 To get started, please follow the examples in the included `example-functions.php` file and have a look at the [basic usage instructions](https://github.com/WebDevStudios/CMB2/wiki/Basic-Usage).